youjob13/growth/docker/image.md

 ## Where to store images?

 In registries that implement OCI distribution-spec.
+(Docker Hub)

-(Docker Hub) `Registry -> Repository -> Image`
+`Registry -> Repository -> Image`

 <img width="412" height="262" alt="image" src="https://github.com/user-attachments/assets/1dda2ae2-6dad-4530-bb21-a7f0dd4ea941" />

+## Pulling by digest

+Docker uses a **content addresable storage** model where every image gets a cryptographic content hash that we usually cal the **digest**.

+- So it's impossible for two different images to have the same digest;
+- It's also impossible to change an image without creating a new digest.

+To get an image digest before pulling it, use:
+1) `docker buildx imagetools inspect node:latest`
+2) `docker pull node:latest@<sha256:digestcode>`

+- Images digests are a crypto hash of the image's manifest file (Dockerfile).
+Each layer gets two hashes:
+  1) Content hash (uncompressed)
+  2) Distribution hash (compressed)
+- Layer digests are a crypto hash of the layer's contents.